Residential Education & Housing

 d.)
 Age 23 or older*

-*For the last two examples, a student may petition to live or remain in on-campus housing through the Request to Stay in Housing Form below, which requires the support of the student's Advisor or an Academic Dean.
+*For examples d.) and e.), a student may petition to live or remain in on-campus housing through the Request to Stay in Housing Form linked below, which requires the support of the student's Academic Advisor or an Academic Dean.

 Students must be enrolled in concurrent coursework full-time to maintain their on-campus living arrangements.
 During the fall and spring terms, full-time is 12 or more credits total: at least 8 credits during the 12-week session and at least 1 credit during the 3-week session.